What is the Early Entry Program?

 If you are applying for a diploma to degree packaged pathway – a great option for VCE VM students – you do not need to meet any scored VCE prerequisite subjects.

 Yes.
-In order to receive a full VTAC offer, you must preference the Early Entry Program version of your course – including the correct VTAC code – as the highest preference on your VTAC application.
+In order to be considered for a full offer, you must preference the Early Entry Program version of your course – including the correct VTAC code – on your VTAC application.

 If you believe you could meet the Guaranteed Entry ATAR for a course, then we recommend including it on your VTAC preference list.
 However, if you’re applying for a course via the Early Entry Program, make sure to also preference this version of the course – including the correct VTAC code.